-Current projects at the Field Station include studies of behavioral ecology of birds and amphibians, pollination ecology, invasive plants, wetlands and wetland plants, and climatology and phenological studies.
-The Field Station also maintains an active program of bat research at the Neda Mine Bat Hibernaculum.
-See our Annual Report for a list of all projects conducted at the Field Station.
+Current projects at the Saukville Field Station include studies of behavioral ecology of birds and amphibians, pollination ecology, invasive plants, wetlands and wetland plants, and climatology and phenological studies.
+The Saukville Field Station also maintains an active program of bat research at the Neda Mine Bat Hibernaculum.
+See our Annual Report for a list of all projects conducted at the Station.

 - Erica Young.
 Using successional dynamics, biogeography, and experimental communities to examine mechanisms of plant-microbiome functional interactions.
 Funded by the National Science Foundation.

 - Peter Dunn and Linda Whittingham.
 Functional Genomics of Plumage Ornaments in a Warbler.
 Funded by the National Science Foundation.

 - Jeffrey Karron.
 Evolutionary tradeoffs between outcross siring success and selfing: the role of ecological context in the stability of mixed mating systems.
 Funded by the National Science Foundation.

 - Gary Casper.
 Milwaukee Estuary Area of Concern Wildlife Assessment.
 Funded by the Wisconsin DNR and U.S. Environmental Protection Agency.
 Click here for a project description, chapters from the final report, and checklists and appendices from the final report.